iCliniq Logo

 • Bacterial Endophthalmitis - Bacteria causing endophthalmitis is known as bacterial endophthalmitis.
 Bacteria involved in causing the infection are syphilis, tuberculosis, Streptococcus, and Staphylococcus (especially Staphylococcus aureus).

-• Lymphoma (intraocular) - Intraocular lymphoma is a rare malignancy and can cause blurred vision, light sensitivity, presence of floaters, eye pain, and redness.
+• Lymphoma (Intraocular) - Intraocular lymphoma is a rare malignancy that can cause blurred vision, light sensitivity, the presence of floaters, eye pain, and redness.

 Who Is at Risk for Developing Fungal Endophthalmitis?

-• The ones with a weak immune system from Human Immunodeficiency Virus infection (HIV) or AIDS, diabetes, organ transplantation, cancer treatment (chemotherapy), and on drugs like corticosteroids for a longer period of time.
+• The ones with a weak immune system from human immunodeficiency virus infection (HIV) or AIDS (acquired immunodeficiency syndrome), diabetes, organ transplantation, cancer treatment (chemotherapy), and on drugs like corticosteroids for a longer time.

 • Persistent lung diseases.